 Many genomic research organizations gather volunteered patient data to support research in clinical trials and preventive healthcare.

 Together, these touchpoints of data creation contribute to gigabytes of structured and unstructured data within the healthcare industry.

-How Big Data Analytics is bringing value in Healthcare
+How Big Data Analytics Brings Value in Healthcare